intelligent-control-lab/guard/readme.md

 ### 1. Issues and Bugs

-If you encounter any issues or find a bug, please open an issue on the [issue tracker](https://github.com/intelligent-control-lab/guard/issues).
+If you encounter any issues or find a bug, please open an issue on the [issue tracker].
 When reporting a bug, include a detailed description, steps to reproduce, and your system configuration.

 ### 2. Feature Requests

-If you have a feature request, please open an issue on the [issue tracker](https://github.com/intelligent-control-lab/guard/issues).
+If you have a feature request, please open an issue on the [issue tracker].
 Clearly describe the new feature you'd like to see and why it would be valuable.

 ### 3. Pull Requests